-- 39. For the provider to include research income in its financial tables, the research should be carried out by the provider, or by its subsidiaries where the provider is submitting consolidated financial statements. - 40.
-The income that is included in Table 5 should conform to the accounting policies set out in your financial statements.
+- 40. The income that is included in Table 5 should conform to the accounting policies set out in your financial statements.
 The income should be stated at full value, including any recovery of indirect costs associated with the research. - 41.
 Where a grant or contract is made for a number of different purposes including research (e.g. research, training and clinical work) only the portion of the grant or contract against which research has been conducted should be included as research income. - 42.
 Where research projects are funded from a number of sources the income should be allocated between the respective headings so that all the income is fully included, but only once.
 Where an organisation makes a grant on behalf of other organisations in the form of a joint award the grant should be split between those sources according to their contribution.
-Where a body makes an award in its own right, the award should be recorded according to the status of the organisation and not its funders; an exception is made where charities are funded predominantly from central government (also see paragraphs 21 and 22 of Annex A: Annual Financial Return 2024 additional guidance)3, and Innovate UK Catapults (see paragraph 52). - 43.
+Where a body makes an award in its own right, the award should be recorded according to the status of the organisation and not its funders; an exception is made where charities are funded predominantly from central government (also see paragraphs 21 and 22 of Annex A: Annual Financial Return 2024 additional guidance), and Innovate UK Catapults (see paragraph 52). - 43.
 Some registered charities are also registered companies.
 Research income from such sources should be reported as being received from a charity, not from a business. - 44.
 Where corporate arms of entities are registered as charities, research income from such sources should be categorised according to the status of the organisation that has signed the research contract with the provider. - 45.
 Capital grants for the purpose of research (for example, grants for land, buildings, or equipment used for research, and the refurbishment of research facilities) should be returned as research income on Table 5.
 Capital grants from Research England should not be returned on Table 5, but on Table 4 row 2g instead. - 46.
-Grants from the UK Research Partnership Investment Fund (UKRPIF) have been allocated by Research England with coinvestment from external sources.
-The element of the UKRPIF awarded from Research England should be returned in Table 4
+Grants from the UK Research Partnership Investment Fund (UKRPIF) have been allocated by Research England with co-investment from external sources.
+The element of the UKRPIF awarded from Research England should be returned in Table 4 row 2g.
+The element of the UKRPIF awarded from co-investors should be returned as research income on Table 5 under the relevant source. - 47.
+Table 5 should include all research grants and contracts income, including tuition fees for research studentships and fellowships associated with the contract.
+Grants for research studentships or fellowships that are associated with a wider research grant or contract should be returned under the same column as the grant or contract.